ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 x {struct x} := ...) x, or is a constructed form (a λ-expression, a constructor, a cofixpoint, an inductive type, a product type, a sort), or is a redex that the flags prevent to reduce.
-Once a weak-head normal form is obtained, subterms are recursively reduced using the same strategy.
+Once a weak-head normal form is obtained, sub@terms are recursively reduced using the same strategy.

 Reduction to weak-head normal form can be done using two strategies: